-The 2018-2019 college basketball regular season has come to a close.
+The 2019-2020 college basketball regular season has come to a close.
 Welcome to Champ Week.
 It is Conference Tournament time.
-Last week, 12 conferences began their Tournament play and a number of teams have already clinched spots in the NCAA Tournament field.
-Earlier this week I broke down the resumes of the 16 teams that enter Champ Week on the Tournament Bubble.
+Last week, 13 conferences began their Tournament play and a number of teams have already clinched spots in the NCAA Tournament field.
 We are less than a week away from Selection Sunday and 20 more tournaments will take place this week.
-Of those, 13 will be from Mid-Major leagues, which are all previewed here.
+Of those, 12 will be from Mid-Major leagues, which are all previewed here.

-As we head towards Selection Sunday, make sure to bookmark our Conference Tournament Tracker to follow along with who has secured automatic bids and what teams are still alive in their respective tournaments.
+As conference tournament play heats up, make sure to bookmark our Conference Tournament Tracker to follow along with who has secured automatic bids.

 Additionally, I’ll be updating my Bracket Projection much more frequently as we move closer to Selection Sunday.